All About Ella’s Face Painting Business

 What supplies does she use?

-This is the face painting kit we gave her last year, and she also has added this paint set, this stencil set, these blenders, this mirror, this set of brushes, this misting bottle, this shimmer powder, and this eyeliner pencil.
+This is the face painting kit we gave her to start with, and she also has added this paint set, this stencil set, these blenders, this mirror, this set of brushes, this misting bottle, this shimmer powder, and this eyeliner pencil.
+I have a whole post about her supplies here.

 Do you fund start up costs or does she?